COALAIP/specs/README.md

 **LCC's ten targets for the rights data network:**

 - A Party's identifier should be represented as an [International Standard Name Identifier](http://www.iso.org/iso/catalogue_detail?csnumber=44292) (short form: ISNI) linking to the [International Standard Name Hub](http://www.isni.org)
-- A Party's identifier should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) (short form: URI) representation, so that it can be resolved predictably and persistently within the Internet
+- A Party's identifier should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) representation, so that it can be resolved predictably and persistently within the Internet

 **LCC's Principles of identification:**